redacted/XKCD-password-generator/README.rst

 Changelog
 =========
+- **1.16.3** Correct links for German worldist, updated docs to include the list
 - **1.16.2** Fix exception on UTF8 open with python 2.x
 - **1.16.1** Fix encoding issue on Windows
 - **1.16.0** Case of words in passphrase can now be set using `--case`